single-spa/single-spa.js.org/blog/2024-02-22-top-5-microfrontend-hosting-solutions.md

 ## 1. Baseplate Cloud

-From the creator of single-spa, [Baseplate Cloud](https://baseplate.cloud/) is the premiere microfrontends hosting solution for single-spa and native browser module microfrontends.
-Baseplate Cloud's features are inspired by years of microfrontends and single-spa consultancies, to simplify and automate as much of the complexity as possible.

-As a microfrontend-specific solution, Baseplate's feature-set is tailor-made for companies looking for a streamlined cloud hosting experience.
+[Baseplate Cloud](https://baseplate.cloud/) tops the list for its ease of use and specific focus on single-spa hosting.
+Because it was made by the creator of single-spa, Baseplate's features have been informed by years of microfrontend and single-spa consultancies, making it the easiest microfrontend hosting choice for single-spa.
+Everything about the product simplifies and automates as much of the complexity as possible, and it’s hard to find advantages in other solutions that beat this fact.
+Baseplate will probably be the best choice for any company that is prioritizing a streamlined cloud hosting experience.

+Its feature-set is comparable to the job function of multiple software developers, so it can be used to free up a lot of development resources without increasing the size of the development team.
+This easily makes up for its somewhat higher upfront cost.

 Baseplate supports the following features:

 - Web apps hosting
 - Custom domains for web apps and static assets